razor-network/governance/Readme.md

 ### Voting

 - Eligible Voters: All RAZOR token holders on the Polygon mainnet and Ethereum mainnet.
 - Razor network validators and delegators are also eligible to vote.
-They must vote with the address holding sRRZR.
+They must vote with the address holding sRZR.
 Their voting power equates to the number of equivalent RAZOR tokens they hold.
 - Minimum Tokens for Voting: Currently, no minimum.

 ### Proposals